 Consider the Jewelry Material

 If you have a nickel sensitivity, you may not be able to handle jewelry made of nickel-laden metals.
 "It’s best to see your dermatologist or other health care provider as an infection can be mistaken for an allergic reaction and vice versa," says Zalka.
 "Some people react to the metal in the piercing object.
 This can happen to those with a nickel allergy."
-Silver, gold, and steel still have small amounts of nickel in them; enough to bother someone who's very sensitive.
+Silver, gold, and steel may still have small amounts of nickel in them; enough to bother someone who's very sensitive.
 In this case, niobium or titanium jewelry may be necessary.
-You can also have allergic reactions to other kinds of metals, even if they don't contain nickel.
+You may also have allergic reactions to other kinds of metals, even if they don't contain nickel.
 Always consider the jewelry first if you're having a problem, and have it changed to a high-quality metal if you think that could be the cause.

 Don't Remove Your Jewlery